 Account connected to that Object before checking for permissions on the Object.
-In the case of hierarchical permissions (Wizards, Builders etc), the Account permission will always be used (this stops an Account from escalating their permission by puppeting a high-level Character).
+In the case of hierarchical permissions (Admins, Builders etc), the Account permission will always be used (this stops an Account from escalating their permission by puppeting a high-level Character).
 If the permission looked for is not in the hierarchy, an exact match is required, first on the Account and if not found there (or if no Account is connected), then on the Object itself.